Quantum plasmons with optical-range frequencies in doped few-layer graphene

-Graphene is quite special for 2D plasmonics \cite{basov2012} as it exhibits intriguing properties such as extremely high electrical mobility \cite{novoselov2004} and easily tunable electron and hole doping concentrations, $n$, through gating \cite{novoselov2004,waghmare2008}.
-Graphene plasmon frequencies are easily tunable via doping \cite{basov2012}, where typical doping concentration values achieved by gating are $\approx 10^{11}$ cm$^{-2}$, and the heaviest doping reached is $n_h > 10^{13}$ cm$^{-2}$ with hole concentration~\cite{yan_2013}.
-Plasmons in gate doped graphene typically emerge in the infrared to THz ranges, and seldom in the mid- or near-infrared range \cite{rodrigo_2015,yan_2013,novoselov_2012}.
-2D plasmons in the visible range would be crucial for application in optoelectronic devices.
-One can try going beyond graphene to achieve plasmons in optical frequencies but plasmons in other 2D materials such as transition metal dichalcogenides (TMDCs), are expected to appear at THz frequencies \cite{thygsen_2013,thygsen_2015}.
-Also, plasmon modes on Be(0001) \cite{basov2012} observed in the visible range \cite{bogdan_2007} may not be interpreted as a true 2D plasmon, since it has finite penetration depth into the underlying bulk material.
-Very recent report by Huang {\it et al.} \cite{huang_2017} predicts that triangular polymorph of 2D boron sheet exhibits visible frequency plasmons.
-However, free-standing triangular 2D boron is dynamically unstable \cite{alex_2016} and its experimental synthesis quite difficult, which makes it unsuitable for device applications.
+Graphene is quite special for 2D plasmonics \cite{basov2012}, exhibiting intriguing properties such as extremely high electrical mobility \cite{novoselov2004} and easily tunable electron and hole doping concentrations ($n_e, n_h$), through gating \cite{novoselov2004,waghmare2008}.
+The plasmon frequencies in graphene are controlled through doping~\cite{basov2012}, where typical doping concentration values achieved by gating are $\approx 10^{11}$ cm$^{-2}$, and the heaviest doping reached~\cite{yan_2013} is $n_h > 10^{13}$ cm$^{-2}$.
+Plasmons in gate-doped graphene typically emerge in the infrared to THz ranges, and seldom in the mid- or near-infrared range \cite{rodrigo_2015,yan_2013,novoselov_2012}.
+So far, reaching the visible range for 2D plasmons in graphene, a crucial requirement for optoelectronic applications, has remained elusive.
+Searching for materials beyond graphene to achieve plasmons with optical frequencies is a possible route.
+For example, one possibility is the family of 2D materials referred to as transition metal dichalcogenides (TMDCs), but plasmons in these materials are predicted to appear at THz frequencies \cite{thygsen_2013,thygsen_2015}.
+Another possible solution, the plasmon mode on Be(0001) \cite{basov2012} observed in the visible range \cite{bogdan_2007}, cannot be interpreted as a true 2D plasmon, since it has finite penetration depth into the underlying bulk material.
+A recent report by Huang {\it et al.} \cite{huang_2017} predicts that triangular polymorph of 2D boron sheet exhibits visible frequency plasmons.
+But free-standing triangular 2D boron is dynamically unstable \cite{alex_2016} and its experimental synthesis quite difficult, which makes it challenging for device applications.